awsdocs/aws-iot-docs/developerguide/aws-iot-how-it-works.md

 The [AWS IoT Device and Mobile SDKs](iot-sdks.md) help you efficiently connect your devices to AWS IoT\.
 The AWS IoT Device and Mobile SDKs include open\-source libraries, developer guides with samples, and porting guides so that you can build innovative IoT products or solutions on your choice of hardware platforms\.

 **FreeRTOS**
 [FreeRTOS](https://docs.aws.amazon.com/freertos/) is an open source, real\-time operating system for microcontrollers that lets you include small, low\-power edge devices in your IoT solution\.
 FreeRTOS includes a kernel and a growing set of software libraries that support many applications\.
-FreeRTOS systems can securely connect your small, low\-power devices to [AWS IoT Core](https://docs.aws.amazon.com/iot/) and support more powerful edge devices running [AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/)\.
+FreeRTOS systems can securely connect your small, low\-power devices to [AWS IoT](https://docs.aws.amazon.com/iot/) and support more powerful edge devices running [AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/)\.

 ### AWS IoT control services<a name="aws-iot-components-control"></a>